 Concessions offered for

 EAP/Health Insurance Providers

 I charge £55.00 per session, concessions are £40.00.
 If that is still too much, contact me and let's see what I can offer for you.

 I work as a counsellor with EAP Provider, Spill.

 I am an approved practitioner with Vitality Health Insurance

 I work online using Zoom (which is free to use)

 How do I book an appointment?

-You can contact me by phoning or texting me on 07906 576167.
+Email me (firstname.lastname@example.org) or phone/text me on 07906 576167.
 I know how frustrating it can be when you want help NOW but just get a voicemail message, but I will get back to you within 24 hours.
-Don’t forget to leave your first name and phone number.
-Or you can email me.
-I will respond to your email within 2 days; please check your Junk Mail for my email reply.